DoctorKhan/Manual-Override-Book/src/02_part_user_manual/08_four_freedoms.md

 ## Advanced Integration: The Dynamic Wheel

-Eventually, you learn to adjust multiple freedoms simultaneously, like a skilled pilot managing multiple instruments.
+Eventually, you learn to adjust multiple freedoms simultaneously, like balancing multiple pencils at once—each requiring only the gentlest touch to maintain equilibrium.
 The goal isn't to eliminate all identification, conflict, doing, or effort—it's to have conscious choice about when and how much of each quality to engage.

-**Master Level Practice**: In any situation, you can instantly sense which freedoms are needed and adjust your consciousness accordingly.
-This becomes as natural as adjusting your physical posture for different activities.
+**Master Level Practice**: In any situation, you can instantly sense which freedoms are needed and make the minimal adjustments necessary to restore balance.
+This becomes as natural as adjusting your physical posture for different activities—effortless micro-corrections rather than forceful interventions.

 ### Signs of Mastery